-Dagger’s predictive analytics outputs can be overlaid into your existing review tool (e.g., Relativity, Concordance), or you can use ours.
+Dagger’s predictive analytics outputs can be overlaid into your existing review process or computer-assisted review tool (e.g., Relativity, Concordance), or you can use ours.

 Our legal data analytical tools and outputs include: